| ACADEMICS | Additional Learning Opportunities | Study Away

 Whether you are a student or faculty or staff member, you can participate in, help develop, and promote academic and cultural exchange, world travel, and global understanding at Worcester State University.
 We are committed to the internationalization of our campus, and our extensive study-away programming and International Programs Office support that goal.

-WSU Short-term Faculty-Led Programs.
-Faculty-led programs are short-term trips (1 to 3 weeks) led by WSU faculty members.
+Faculty-led programs are short-term trips (1 to 3 weeks) led by Worcester State faculty members.
 They integrate international travel and field research with classroom experience.
-Programs run in January, March, May, and June.
-Popular destinations include Morocco, Nicaragua, Costa Rica, and France.
+Programs run in January, March, May, June, and December.
+Upcoming destinations include Dominican Republic, El Salvador, France, India, and Spain.
+Learn more about Faculty-led programs [WSU login required].

-WSU Affiliated Providers.
 We partner with more than 12 affiliated providers to give you access to their summer, semester, and academic year programming across the globe.
-You can study for a semester, summer, or academic year.
 To learn more, click on any of the following:

-National Student Exchange.
 Our membership with the National Student Exchange offers you the option to study for a semester or academic year at one of nearly 200 universities in the United States, U.S. territories, and Canada.
 You can choose to pay WSU tuition and fees or the in-state tuition and fees of the host institution.
-More information can be found at nse.org.

 The structure behind Spencer Perry '14 houses a throne room located inside the Gyeonbokgung Palace in Seoul, which was constructed during the Chosun Dynasty.